tloredo/batse5bp/doc/index.rst

 is available via similar attributes of ``discsc_drms`` itself: ``ch_bins``, ``E_bins``, ``drm``, ``crv``, and ``start``.

-The following block of code plots the summed response for all four DISC channels in a single figure.
+The following block of code plots the detector-summed response for each of the four DISC channels in a single figure.
 Note that ``E_vals`` is set equal to the incident energy bin centers.

 ::